Black-sys-dot/SVM-Hard-Margin-RBF/README.md

 If you're cloning this repository, download the dataset from the MNIST Official Website or from this repository.
 Place the dataset in the same directory as the code for easy access.

 🫶 License:
 Do whatever you want with this sh*t—just don’t blame me if it blows up your laptop 💻 or PC.
 And one last thing: if you hate your house, you can just iterate over all examples of the dataset, and your house will burn in flames.
 So that’s it, bye.
-Remember, we have only one goal: hole 🫵🫵.
+Remember, we have only one goal: a hole 🫵🫵.